ezhoureal/ezhoureal.github.io/_posts/2026-05-14-uncovering-ui-framework-of-harmonyos-pt-1.md

     blurRadius = 32
 ```

-These updates are serialized and sent to Render Service.
+These updates are serialized and sent to Render Service, a separate process.

-## Step 4: IPC to Render Service

 One defining characteristic of Rosen is that rendering is largely centralized in a separate process.

 ```text
 Application Process